webevoexp/webevo/Results/README.md

 + Example:

+Below is an example of the content-based change.

 Apple website -  In the output (dynamic.txt) of History-based semantic structure change detection module, the promotion section in the target page is identified as a content-based change (dynamic  /body/main[1]/section[2]) because it is constantly updated in a very short period of time, therefore it will not be passed to the Semantics-based Visual Search module to have further analysis.

 <table>